GazzaJ/CI-MS4-RefereE-pay/README.md

    - Match Officials Fees
  - Communicate information and share pictures with the ref relevant to the fixture
  - Be able to select a fixture and pay for the officials match fees
- - enable useres to view their payment history, so thay can claim back monies owed to them
+ - Enable users to view their payment history, so they can claim back monies owed to them
  - Provide Admin with a means to create Edit and Delete fixtures as required.

 [The live website can be viewed here!](https://ci-ms4-referee-pay.herokuapp.com/matches/clubs)